 In community organizations and government agencies, health educators identify needs and mobilize resources to improve health.
 They organize community and outreach efforts, write grants, build coalitions, advocate on behalf of their constituency, and develop, produce, and evaluate mass media health campaigns.

-Comprehensive exams are the culminating event for our students in the masters program.
-The process requires the application of the core components of health education including needs assessment, planning, implementing, application of health behavior theory, and evaluation of a health education intervention.
-Comps are required for those students who are on the non-thesis track.
+Comprehensive exams (COMPS) are the culminating event for our students in the masters program.
+The process requires the application of the core components of health education, health promotion, and community health.
+Often referred to as COMPS, successfully completing the comprehensive exam will require demonstrating an ability to communicate student mastery of the Responsibilities and Competencies for Health Education Specialists, including needs assessment, planning, implementing, application of health behavior theory, and evaluation of a health education/promotion intervention in a target community.

 Course and Degree Requirements